learn-co-curriculum/hs-git-website-lab/README.md

 ### Wrapping up

-Now that you completed the lab, make sure all your code is pushed up to your fork of the repository on github.
+Now that you completed the lab, make sure all your code is pushed up to your fork of the repository on Github.
 After that, we're going to create a pull request.
 A pull request is best practice for submitting contributions to an open source project.
 This is also how we'll be able to review your work and give you feedback on your code.

 * To create a pull request, go to your fork on the github website.